meshery/meshery/docs/pages/project/contributing/contributing-error.md

 ---
 layout: page
-title: Using Meshery Error Utility
+title: Using Meshery Errors
 permalink: project/contributing-error
-description: How to use error utility in meshery projects.
+description: How to declare errors in meshery projects.
 language: en
 type: project
 category: contributing
 ---

-Meshery Error utility help populate error messages with certain set of meaningful attributes.
+Meshery Error helps populate error messages with certain set of meaningful attributes.
 The below are the listed attributes:
 - Code
 - Short Description